RathanakSreang/RathanakSreang/README.md

 ### Hi, I'm Rathanak 👋

-I build free and open source software for fun and the betterment of Khmer language in digital space 🌎🌍🌏.
+I build free and open source software for fun, and at the same time, to improve the usages of Khmer language in the digital world 🌎🌍🌏.
 I also do work for 💸.

 ### Projects 📌